Travelgate/documentation/kb/faqs/glossary.md

 A Travelgate’s functionality that forces an immediate update of static content data, overriding the normal update schedule.

 - **FREE (TGX Payment Type)**
-A payment type in the TravelgateX Platform indicating that a Partner connection has no cost for them.
+A payment type in the Travelgate Platform indicating that a Partner connection has no cost for them.
 The other Party in the connection must confirm the full payment of the connectivity from their side.

 - **Front Solution**
 A solution or interface directly used by customers, such as a website or App.